 First Lady of America

 When Jimmy announced his candidacy for president, nearly two years before the 1976 election, Rosalynn immediately began campaigning for her husband, traveling around the country by car and plane, eventually campaigning in a total of 42 states.
-While on the trail, she would become the first candidate's wife to ever make her own campaign promise of her own: that as first lady she would make the welfare of the nation's mentally ill her priority.
+While on the trail, she would become the first candidate’s wife to ever make her own campaign promise: that as first lady she would make the welfare of the nation’s mentally ill her priority.

-In 1977 Rosalynn served as honorary chair on the Active Honorary Chair President's Commission on Mental Health.
+In 1977, Rosalynn served as honorary chair on the President’s Commission on Mental Health.
 Her work with this committee would result in the Mental Health Systems Bill, which was submitted to Congress in May 1979.
-The bill was intended to overhaul both state and federal support for the chronically mentally ill and to create a bill of rights protecting the mentally ill from discrimination.
+The bill was intended to overhaul state and federal support for the chronically mentally ill and to create a bill of rights protecting the mentally ill from discrimination.
 On May 15, 1979, Rosalynn testified about the bill before Congress.
-It was passed in September of 1980.
+It was passed in September 1980.

 Another of Rosalynn’s primary causes during her time as first lady was the welfare of senior citizens.
 To that end she created a task force to review federal programs for the elderly and lobbied Congress for passage of the Age Discrimination Act, which lifted restrictions on the retirement age within the workforce.
 Rosalynn also presided over the White House Conference on Aging.